Eddie James (rugby union): Wales U18 and U20

 James was selected for Wales at U18 level, but the season was disrupted due to Coronavirus.

 He was selected for Wales U20 for the delayed 2021 Six Nations Under 20s Championship.
 James spent another year with the side, featuring in the 2022 tournament.

 Wales

 On 6 June 2024, James was added to the Wales squad for the tour to Australia.
 James made his debut on 22 June 2024 against South Africa, coming off the bench.

 James made his first start for Wales on 19 July 2024, in an uncapped friendly against Queensland Reds.

+James was named in the squad for the 2026 Six Nations by Steve Tandy.
+During the season he was deployed increasingly at outside centre, with Joe Hawkins partnering him at inside centre for both club and country.
+James scored for Wales on 4 July 2026, against Fiji.